-"Our customers, we love them all!
-And The strong sense of Community!
+"Our customers - we love them all!
+And the strong sense of community!
 From international, to the true Beaconites, and other nearby towns," says Ryon.
-"Every time we do an eyewear make over, or provide better vision for patients than they have ever had, it is an unparalleled highlight.
+"Every time we do an eyewear makeover, or provide better vision for patients than they have ever had, it is an unparalleled highlight.
 Most of the time, it's an emotional experience for our patients as well as us!
 Which is becoming routine here at Luxe."

 I Bought A Pair

-As a person who has worn glasses since the third grade, and my daughter starting in Kindergarten (that's when public school screens the kids with vision tests), I swore off high-priced glasses after learning about the high profit margins associated with most brands.
+As a person who has worn glasses since the third grade, and my daughter starting in kindergarten (that's when public school gives the kids vision screenings), I swore off high-priced glasses after learning about the high profit margins associated with most brands.
 So I vowed to only shop from clearance racks and spend $50 for my frames.
 Now that I go into Luxe Optique on a monthly basis to get ideas for their advertising spot in A Little Beacon Blog's weekend happenings newsletter, I gaze at their frames all of the time, and learn about how they are made, who makes them, and where.
 The enthusiasm of the team at Luxe is contagious, and I finally bought my first pair of frames this month (we bought my daughter's and my husband's first).
 And Ryon is right.
 It is transformational.